molnardan95/ds4/README.md

 ## Topic modeling

 So is there anything that makes anything unique at all?
-Are these songs all just the sam at the end of the day.
+Are these songs all just the same at the end of the day.
 There is a very slight shift in words used and sentiment, but based on all of the above, I started to highly doubt that people listen to different music now then 50 years ago.
 Topic modeling is our last hope.

 The easiest choice for me was to make the LDA function create 2 distinct topics out of all the words used.
 If the 2 topics are very similar, creating more topics won't enhance my analysis any further.